Project-Simon/hardware/mechanicals/FilmStorageCase/README.md

     <img src="../images/FilmStorageCase/original_film_storage_top_case.jpg" alt="Original storage top part for Inception trailer" width="500">
     <figcaption>The original film storage top part for a trailer</figcaption>
 </figure>

 You can see [here](https://github.com/Project-Simon/hardware/blob/dev/mechanicals/FilmStorageCase/film_storage_case.FCStd) the result in FreeCAD software.
-The case dimensions are the same to the original one with millimiter accuracy.
+The case dimensions are the same to the original one with millimeter accuracy.
 As it has not be 3D printed yet, you may consider it is still a work-in-progress V1 version.
-It could have improvments.
+It could have improvements.
 <figure align="center">
     <img src="../images/FilmStorageCase/film_storage_top_case_view.jpg" alt="Storage case v1 in FreeCAD" width="500">
     <img src="../images/FilmStorageCase/film_storage_case_bottom_view.jpg" alt="Storage case v1 in FreeCAD" width="500">